haeyamtaiy/Immunology_research/README.md

 # RNA Sequencing Vs Targeted Sequencing
-This is a pipeline created by our team in order to compare TCR targeted sequencing data with RNA sequencing which has been extracted and analysed for TCR-specific reads.
+This is a pipeline created by our team in order to compare T cell receptors (TCR) from 20 blood samples (10 individuals, 6 month interval) obtained through TCR targeted sequencing data with RNA sequencing which has been extracted and analysed for TCR-specific reads.

 Is the RNA sequencing method faithful and informative?